dasoljlee/GAM305_Team1/README.md

 Evan: During our previous evaluation, we discussed what we were able to complete and what was missed from our original feature schedule.
 We also discussed new ideas that we came up with after the initial draft our game.
 During this week, we worked on the features discussed in the last evaluation to ensure we stay on track with progress for our Beta release.

 Jessi: Last evaluations, we talked about the tasks we completed and what we plan to work on.
 Today, we shared the tasks that we completed and shared our future tasks.

+Matthew: Previous evaluations helped in guiding what we needed to add for this stage.

 ## What would you do differently to improve the collaboration or development process?